 A lipoma is a slow-growing, fatty lump that's most often situated between your skin and the underlying muscle layer.
-Often a lipoma is easy to identify because it moves readily with slight finger pressure.
-It's doughy to touch and usually not tender.
-You may have more than one lipoma.
-Lipomas can occur at any age, but they're most often detected during middle age.
+A lipoma, which feels doughy and usually isn't tender, moves readily with slight finger pressure.
+Lipomas are usually detected in middle age.
+Some people have more than one lipoma.